Asphocarp/Unitodo/README.md

 ## todo

-1. make `shift-j/k` = 5 lines down/up
-2. round-corner the focus border
-3. fix: do not change (todo-item) focus to a button (after clicking it)
-4. fix: in section-mode, it should scroll to the focused item, not the section-header (when the focused item is below the botton the screen)
-5. show currently focused tab and (maybe) the focused item (unique id or index if no unique-ensured id) in the address bar, for easy navigation back

 - [ ] 1 fix toggle-checkbox, and all hotkeys
 - [ ] 1 make it `2@AoVtC:` instead of `2@AoVtC`
 - [ ] 0 great doc with screenshot (derive from this doc using llm)